(650) 326-6319

 Preventive Dentistry in Palo Alto

 Preventive dentistry is the simplest way to protect your teeth, avoid surprise emergencies, and keep your smile healthy long‑term.
-Dr. Christopher B. Wong and our team focus on thorough, comfortable checkups that catch issues early—when they’re easiest to treat.
+Dr. Christopher B. Wong and our team focus on thorough, comfortable checkups that catch issues early, when they are easiest to treat.

 What preventive care includes